 Selection Process and Timeline

-Faculty teams submit proposals focused on a topic that addresses a global challenge.
-Faculty programs are selected.
+Faculty teams submit proposals focused on a topic that addresses a global challenge by June 1.
+Faculty programs are selected by the start of the fall semester.

-Students form teams and propose projects within the faculty program topics.
-Student teams are selected.
+Students form teams and propose projects within the faculty program topics by November 1.
+Student teams are selected by December 1.

 Faculty and students actively work on projects in a 3-credit course that focuses on the technical, cultural, and language/linguistic aspects associated with the global challenge.
 The course leverages technology to connect the students with the international partners.
 Spring break travel is possible.